Geetiara Safya Chowdhury

 Geetiara Shafia Choudhury is a Bangladeshi businesswoman and former advisor of the caretaker government led by Fakhruddin Ahmed.
 She is the chairperson of ADCOMM.

 Career

-In 1978, she became the first female member of the Dhaka Club.
+In 1978, Choudhury became the first female member of the Dhaka Club.
 She was an advisor of the caretaker government led by Fakhruddin Ahmed.
 She was in charge of the Ministry of Industry, Ministry of Textiles and Jute, Ministry of Social Welfare, and Ministry of Women and Children Affairs.

 Personal life

-She is married to Nazim Kamran Choudhury, a former member of parliament.
+Geetiara Shafia Choudhury is married to Nazim Kamran Choudhury, a former Jatiya Sangsad member.